bentitmus/advent-of-code/README.md

 My Advent of Code solutions for problems that I've attempted.
 Primarily these are in Prolog.
-Inputs are encrypted but you should be able to use your own inputs by putting them in an `inputs` directory in the year directory.
+Inputs are encrypted but you should be able to use your own inputs by putting them in an `input` directory in the year directory.

 ### Prolog